obroadrick/stratified_athena/README.md

 ![Many Margins R2 Bravo](imgs/many_margins_r2bravo.png)

-### Round sizes: higher comparison stratum sample
+### AFfect of more comparisons on polling round size
 While it is reasonable to expect that increasing the number of comparisons would decrease the required polling sample size, this is often not the case.
 For relatively high perctentage polling stratum sizes, the SUITE overstatement error allocation, lambda, is 0.
 Therefore, increasing the sample size in the comparison stratum doesn't actually reduce the comparison stratum pvalue, rather it remains near 1, while the pressure of handling the whole of the error is left to the less efficient polling stratum.
 The following plot of the same contest round sizes for both the original 750 ballot comparison sample as well as a 1500 ballot comparison sample illustrates the point.
 While a reduction in round size is seen for small polling stratum sizes, the rest of the round sizes are the same for both 750 comparisons and 1500 comparisons.

 ![Double Comparison Sample Size Plot](imgs/double_comparisons.png)

-### Affect of number of comparisons on polling sample size
+### Plot of polling round sizes for different comparison sample sizes
 As seen in the previous graph, for a sufficient number of comparisons, increasing the number of comparisons no longer decreases the polling stratum first round size.
 For such audits, lambda = 0 and all overstatement error is allocated to the polling stratum.
 Below is a plot of polling stratum first round size for various comparison sample sizes.
 Such a plot can be used to determine roughly the minimum comparison sample size required to achieve lambda = 0, thus minimizing the polling stratum sample size with as few comparisons as possible.

 ![Various Comparison Sample Sizes](imgs/comparisons.png)